mitranim/ng-decorate/readme.md

 })
 ```

 I recommend using a single angular "module" for the entire application.
-The
-modularity of your app comes from ES6 modules, and maintaining another
+Angular
+dependencies are kinda fake: all providers (services, etc.) are registered
+globally in the application injector, and dependencies "bleed through" to sister
+modules.
+Might as well admit this and keep it simple.
+The real dependency tree
-dependency tree is pointless.
-See [`defaults`](#defaults) for how to set up an
+of your application is defined by ES6 modules.
+See [`defaults`](#defaults) for
-implicit module.
+setting up a default angular module.

 #### `moduleName` `: string`